 How to go to Saint Beatus Caves from Interlaken

-There are three ways to reach Saint Beatus Caves from Interlaken: Boat, car, bus.
+There are three ways to reach Saint Beatus Caves from Interlaken: Boat, car, and bus.
 The easiest is by bus.
 First, go to Interlaken West station and hop on Bus #21.
 12-15 minutes after the bus departure, you should arrive at Saint Beatus Caves.

-A visit to Saint Beatus Caves lasts for 75 minutes or more, exploring the 1-kilometer long trail inside the cave.
+A visit to Saint Beatus Caves lasts for 75 minutes or more, exploring the 1-kilometer-long trail inside the cave.
 You can visit a museum and restaurant with pleasant views of Lake Thun and the Bernese Alps.
-Saint Beatus caves’ restaurant must be the best place to eat after the exploring cave.
+Saint Beatus caves’ restaurant must be the best place to eat after exploring the cave.

 Entry to the caves only is 18 CHF for adults and 10 CHF for 6 to 16 years old.
-It is open daily from the 13th of March until the 24th of October, 9 a.m. to 5 p.m.
+It is open daily from the 13th of March until the 24th of October, from 9 a.m. to 5 p.m.

 Reason 7: Interlaken is the adventurers’ Paradise

 At Interlaken, you can visit places from the caves down underneath the earth to the skies above the mountains, lakes, and grass fields.
-And no, it’s not only sightseeing you can do here!
+And no, it’s not the only sightseeing you can do here!

 There are a lot of fun and adrenaline-pumping activities to do in Interlaken.
 This is why Interlaken is so much worth visiting, especially for adventurers and thrill-seekers!
 You have many options, from simple hiking to kayaking to waterskiing and windsurfing.